romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is an essential step when configuring self-hosted runners for enterprise use?
+Q: What is an essential step when configuring self-hosted runners for enterprise use?
 <details><summary>Show the answer</summary><p>

 - **Configure network settings, including proxies and IP allow lists, to ensure secure and efficient operation within the enterprise environment**